-The MCCruise Bluetooth Device is a durable, urethane encapsulated device designed to connect your new - or OLD - MCCruise to your phone using Apps developed specifically for Android and iPhone.
+The MCCruise Bluetooth Device is a durable, urethane encapsulated device designed to connect your new - or OLD - MCCruise to your Android or iPhone device using an App developed specifically for iPhone.

 NOTE: This product can retro fit to MCCruise made since around 2008 - to any and all MCCruise with a bootloader installed.
 If there is a delay in the backlights coming on behind the grey switch buttons (that is they do not instantaneously turn on), when you turn the key on, your MCCruise can most likely connect to and utilise this new Bluetooth device.